 Timothy Riley, PhD

-Tim Riley is a highly respected and seasoned professional with wide-ranging background in the pharmaceutical and biotechnology industry, as well as significant business development experience.
+Tim Riley is a highly respected and seasoned professional with a wide-ranging background in the pharmaceutical and biotechnology industries, as well as significant business development experience.
 He brings to RSRT a passion for translational research that can impact lives and expertise in rare disease therapeutics, among many other relevant areas.
-Riley’s thirty-year track record in the pharmaceutical industry includes multiple approved and clinical stage drugs and successful leadership of high-performing research teams.
+Riley’s 30-year track record in the pharmaceutical industry includes multiple approved and clinical stage drugs, and successful leadership of high-performing research teams.

-He has also served as Associate Vice Chancellor for Innovation & Business Development at the University of Massachusetts Medical School, where he played a critical role in facilitating relationships among researchers, investors, and industry.
+He has also served as associate vice chancellor for innovation and business development at the University of Massachusetts Medical School, where he played a critical role in facilitating relationships among researchers, investors, and industry.
 Riley had a decade-long tenure at Nektar Therapeutics.
 His achievements there included working with the FDA to Fast Track therapeutics, leading a research team of 85 scientists for development of focused medicinal chemistry, and coordinating internal and external international relationships.
 He also co-founded a target validation company, linking genes to their importance in disease.

-Dr. Riley holds a BS in chemistry and a PhD in organic chemistry-biochemistry emphasis from Brigham Young University.
+Dr. Riley holds a bachelor's of science in chemistry and a PhD in organic chemistry with a biochemistry emphasis from Brigham Young University.
 His therapeutic and technical areas of expertise include rare diseases, polymer technologies, large molecules, peptides and proteins, and small molecules.